Laura Ward

 Not Recommended

-Azmira dry cat food receives the Cat Food Advisor rating, 2 stars.
+Azmira dry product range is made of one recipe which receives the Cat Food Advisor rating, 2 stars.

 Although this dry food does not contain by-products, wheat gluten, or rice protein concentrate, it does not name good quality meat sources in its first eight ingredients.
 It is low in protein and high in carbohydrate content.